etromb0/pdsnd_github/README.md

 This project calculates statistics and builds an interactive environment where a user chooses the data and filter for a dataset to analyze using Python.

 ### Files used
-I used the following files:
+I used the following files which contain datasets for 3 different cities:
 - washington.csv
 - new_york_city.csv
 - chicago.csv